-We are excited about the opportunity to reshape our team due to relocation.
+We are excited about the opportunity to expand our team in the near future.
 Currently, we are recruiting postdocs and graduate students in the following areas.

 Please send a cover letter, updated CV, and contact information for at least two references via email to Dr. Guo-Cheng Yuan.